yuisofull/simple-socket-http-server/simple-proxy-server/readme.md

 - Optionally, the proxy server can enforce URL whitelisting (`whitelisting` in `config.ini`).
 If enabled (`enabling_whitelist = True` in `config.ini`), only requests to URLs listed in the whitelist will be allowed, and requests to other URLs will receive a "403 Forbidden" response.

+### HTTP Server for Static Files

+- The proxy server can also serve static files.
+When clients request static files that exist on the server, the proxy will serve the files directly without the need for forwarding the request to a web server.

 ## Example Usage

 1. Start the proxy server by running: